 This can be confusing; for more information please see here.

-Roll-out of the ETIAS system has been postponed until 2024, although EU authorities have not provided more specific information.
+Roll-out of the ETIAS system has been postponed until at least 2025, although EU authorities have not provided more specific information.

 The ETIAS administration states that ETIAS will normally be approved instantly.
 However, they recommend completing the process no later than 96hrs before you intend to travel.